symfony/symfony-docs/components/config/definition.rst

     If any child nodes have default values, use them if explicit values haven't been provided.
 ``normalizeKeys(false)``
-    If called (with ``false``), keys with dashes are *not* normaled to underscores.
+    If called (with ``false``), keys with dashes are *not* normalized to underscores.
-    It is recommended to use this to avoid this unnecessary normalization.
+    It is recommended to use this with prototype nodes where the user will define a key-value map, to avoid an unnecessary transformation.

 A basic prototyped array configuration can be defined as follows::